rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 ### 1.21.371 Two or more expressions named on the preferred source of information

 <a name="1.21.371.1">1.21.371.1</a> **By same person or body**.
-If a manifestation has no collective title and the preferred source of information bears the titles of two or more individual expressions, other than supplementary matter, that are contained in the manifestation, transcribe the titles of the individual expressions in the order in which they appear on the preferred source of information.
+If a manifestation has no collective title and the preferred source of information bears the titles of two or more individual expressions, other than supplementary matter (see [1.21.35](/DCRMR/title/Title-proper/#12135-title-proper-with-supplementary-or-section-designation-or-title), that are contained in the manifestation, transcribe the titles of the individual expressions in the order in which they appear on the preferred source of information.
 Separate the titles by a space-semicolon-space if the works are all by the same person(s) or body (bodies), even if the titles are linked by a connecting word or phrase.

 >Example:
 ><CITE>Les Akanças : prologue mélo-dramatique, en un acte et en prose ; suivi Des Espagnols dans la Floride : pantomime en trois actes et à spectacle</CITE>